 So please do exercise a good judgment when browsing the web.

 What if it is too late and CryptoLocker got a hold of your computer?

-The malware then takes it a step further: it installs a countdown clock on the your desktop that ticks backwards from 72 hours.
+The malware then takes it a step further: it installs a countdown clock on your desktop that ticks backward from 72 hours.

 There’s only one decryption key, and the crooks have that on their server.
 If you want the decryption key, you will be subject to extortion payment of $300 to $400.